nullrocket/ember-simple-dom-tools/README.md

 # ember-simple-dom-tools

 Absolutely untested and highly experimental.
+Actually useless for the moment.

 ember-simple-dom-tools is a collection of dom utilities as an alternative to jQuery.